easylogic/sapa/README.md

 ### LOAD

-`LOAD` can only update that part by defining the part that changed frequently.
+`LOAD` can define the part that changed frequently.

 ```js
 template () {